thenativeweb/vagrant-node/README.md

 - [Mocha](http://visionmedia.github.io/mocha/)
 - [UglifyJS2](http://lisperator.net/uglifyjs/)

+Where necessary, port forwardings for these tools have already been configured.

 ### Using Docker

 Besides Node.js, Docker has been installed as well.
 You can use it using the usual Docker commands such as `docker run` or `docker ps`.

 If you add custom Docker containers, you may need to adjust the port forwarding settings in the `Vagrantfile` file and recreate the virtual machine from scratch.
 Please note that forwarding UDP ports requires some special actions.
 For details see the Vagrant documentation on [forwarding ports](https://docs.vagrantup.com/v2/networking/forwarded_ports.html).

+MongoDB and RabbitMQ are installed and run by default as Docker containers.
+Their ports are `27017` and `27018` respectively `5672` and `15672`.
+Port forwardings for these ports has also already been configured.

+For both services, the username as well as the password have been set to `admin`.

+Additionally, the virtual machine has the MongoDB client tools installed, so you can access MongoDB using the `mongo` command.

+    $ mongo admin -u admin -p admin

 ## License